TarKhnarb/Aspen/DevResources/CodingStyle.md

 * Code in english
 * Use logical and understandable variable names and write them in CamelCase
-* Object and class names begin with an uppercase letter, attributes with `m_`, other names begin with a lowercase letter
+* Object and class names begin with an uppercase letter, other names begin with a lowercase letter

 ### Comments